More roads now open at Mount Rainier

 Route 410 between Route 123 and Sunrise Park Road remains closed due to construction near Crystal Mountain.

-Crews are repairing a quarter-mile stretch of rough road related to a slow-moving and deep-seated landside.
+Crews are repairing a quarter mile stretch of rough road related to a slow-moving landslide.
 At least one lane of the highway is expected to reopen by June 12.

 Comments